UNounsDAO/unouns-monorepo/packages/nouns-assets/README.md

 /**
  * For you to implement:
    - hook up providers with ether/web3.js
-   - get currently auctioned Noun Id from the NounsAuctionHouse contract
+   - get currently auctioned UNoun Id from the NounsAuctionHouse contract
-   - add 1 to the current Noun Id to get the next Noun Id (named `nextNounId` below)
+   - add 1 to the current UNoun Id to get the next UNoun Id (named `nextUNounId` below)
    - get the latest block hash from your provider (named `latestBlockHash` below) */